miniboxing/miniboxing.github.io/benchmarks.md

 ## Macrobenchmarks

 To evaluate the miniboxing plugin, we implemented a mock-up of the Scala collections library and benchmarked the performance.
-The result: **2x speedup just by adding the** `@miniboxed` **annotations**.
+The result: **1.5x-4x speedup just by adding the** `@miniboxed` **annotation**.
 And it's worth pointing out our mock-up included all the common patterns found in the library: `Builder`, `Numeric`, `Traversable`, `Seq`, closures, tuples etc.

 The benchmark we ran is fitting a linear curve to a given set of points using the [_Least Squares method_](http://en.wikipedia.org/wiki/Least_squares).
 Basically, we made a custom library and benchmarked this code: